marcinpaluch-edu/python-flask-sqlite-helloworld/README.md

 # My Flask Application 🚀

-A full‑blown Python application boilerplate using **Flask**, **SQLAlchemy**, and **Flask‑Migrate** with SQLite.
+A functional Python Hello-world type application using **Flask**, **SQLAlchemy**, and **Flask‑Migrate** with SQLite.
 This project demonstrates a clean structure with models, services, routes, and migrations.
+Enjoy!

 ## 📂 Project Structure